- Degree - Masters (Level 9 NFQ)

 The Irish Council for International Students administers Study Fellowships under the Irish Aid Programmes for students for Priority Aid Countries.
 Please refer to http://www.icosirl.ie/ for further information.
 International students are also advised to refer to the Website of the International Education Board Ireland, http://www.educationireland.ie/ which gives information on scholarship sources.

-Applicants should possess a primary degree at honours level (2.2 grade or higher) or equivalent.
+Applicants should possess a bachelor degree at honours level (2.2 grade or higher) or equivalent.
 In addition, applicants may be required to complete an admission interview.

 School of Hospitality Management and Tourism, Faculty of Tourism and Food, DIT Cathal Brugha Street, Dublin 1